graywolf336/Jail/README.md

 ====
 This plugins adds Jail to your Minecraft server.
 Admins can define several jails and then jail/unjail people or jail them on time basis.
 Plugin also offers wide variety of protections, so players won't escape out of your jail.

+**All mysql queries and actions are done sync, meaning if the connection to the mysql server is slow/down this will probably end up blocking the server.
+This has plans to be changed, as we don't want to slow down anyone's servers.**

 [![Build Status](http://ci.graywolf336.com/job/Jail/badge/icon)](http://ci.graywolf336.com/job/Jail/)

 Beta 2 Changes